rcsb/py-rcsb-api/README.md

 GraphQL is built on "types" and their associated "fields".
 All types and their fields are defined in a "schema".
 An example of a type in our schema is "CoreEntry" and a field under CoreEntry is "exptl" (experimental).
 Upon initialization, the data API package fetches the schema from the RCSB PDB website (See [Implementation Details](#implementation-details)).

 In GraphQL, you must begin your query at specific fields.
 These are fields like entry, polymer_entity, and polymer_entity_instance (see full list [here](#input_types)).
 Each field can return a scalar (e.g. string, integer) or a type.
 Every query must ultimately request scalar value(s), which can be seen in the example query below.
-As shown in the example, only fields are explicitly included while types are implicit.
+As shown in the example, only fields are explicitly included in queries while types are implicit.
 Types are named in CamelCase (CoreEntry) while fields are in snake case (exptl or audit_author).

 This is a query in GraphQL syntax requesting the experimental method of a structure with PDB ID 4HHB (Hemoglobin).
 ```